 2. Add in the lime juice, beer, orange juice, and salsa.
 Walk away and let this pork turn into something magical.

 3. Shred the meat and crisp it up in the oven.
-See more below!
+More on that below.

 When it’s time for friends to arrive, you shred that meat in the crockpot (it’s okay if you have extra liquid in there), you brown it up under a broiler (THIS IS ESSENTIAL DO NOT SKIP), and you plate it up nice and pretty and let everyone compliment you for this delicious, juicy, colorful spread.

-Juicy, tender, saucy, and simultaneously crispy carnitas.
+Juicy, tender, saucy, and simultaneously crispy carnitas are ready for that taking in tacos, burritos, and rice bowls.
 Truly a thing of beauty.

 Carnitas in a pan with limes and a serving fork.